odioski/RADICO/ASCII ART.NFO.md

-# 🎨 ASCII Art Tutorial: Creating the RADICO Banner
+# 🎨 ASCII Art Tutorial: Creating the RADICA Banner

-## 📋 The RADICO Banner
+## 📋 The RADICA Banner

 ```
 ██████╗  █████╗ ██████╗ ██╗ ██████╗ █████╗